Combinatorics of faithfully balanced modules

 Let $\big(T'=(r,T'_R,T'_L,\operatorname{triv}),V'\big)$ be an increasing interleaved tree.
 Let $\operatorname{Reo}(V')$ be the sequence putting the elements of $V'$ in a strictly increasing order.
 Let $\operatorname{Reo}(T') = (r,T'_L,T'_R,\operatorname{lea}'_R)$ be the interleaved binary tree where $\operatorname{lea}'_R(i)$ is defined as the position of $v_i$ in $\operatorname{Reo}(V')$.

-\begin{lem} The function $\operatorname{Unt}$ and $\operatorname{Reo}$ are two mutually inverse bijections between the set of well ordered interleaved binary trees and the set of increasing interleaved binary trees with trivial interleaving function and well ordered subtrees. \end{lem} \begin{proof}
+\begin{lem} The function $\operatorname{Unt}$ and $\operatorname{Reo}$ are mutually inverse bijections between the set of well-ordered interleaved binary trees and the set of increasing interleaved binary trees with trivial interleaving function and well-ordered subtrees. \end{lem} \begin{proof}

-Let $(T,V)$ be a well ordered increasing tree with $n$ vertices and $(T',V')$ be an increasing interleaved tree with trivial interleaving function and well ordered left and right subtrees.
+Let $(T,V)$ be a well-ordered increasing tree with $n$ vertices and $(T',V')$ be an increasing interleaved tree with trivial interleaving function and well-ordered left and right subtrees.